Conserving Water Outdoors - City of Longmont Skip to main content

 Lawn Replacement

-Our new program with Resource Central offers you a mix-and-match solution to removing and replacing your lawn to help you create a more waterwise yard.
+Resource Central’s Lawn Replacement Program offers you a solution to removing and replacing your lawn to help you create a more waterwise yard.
 We’ll help you save water and money, reduce lawn maintenance, and create a colorful backyard habitat through our Lawn Replacement Program.

 Apply for the program on Resource Central’s Website.